tehAnswer/colors/README.md

 To get this running in your local machine, first clone the repository.
 Then you have some options depending on what you want:

-1. If you are in a hurry, build coloRs Docker image (``docker build .`).
+1. If you are in a hurry, build coloRs Docker image (`docker build .`).
 That would run the example showed above in the GIF.
-2. If you have a script you want to try out, then you can do indistinctly:
+2. If you have a script you want to try out, then you have two other options:

 ```
 $ rake colors[/Path/To/Script]